CoreMedia/content-hub-adapter-dropbox/documentation/editorial-quick-start.md

 multiple configured content-hub-adapters in Studio (content-hub-adapter-dropbox is marked with a blue background).

 ![Image1: Studio appearance with configured adapters](images/editorial-quick-start/image01.png)

+## Types of content working with this adapter
+- Images
+- Audios
+- Videos
+- PDF

 ## Browsing the content-hub-adapter-coremedia
 Depending on the configuration of the adapter, the appearance of the tree may vary.
 The following sections